Slovakia in the Eurovision Song Contest 1998: Voting

 The same voting system in use since 1975 was again implemented for 1998 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a selected jury or the viewing public through televoting, with countries not allowed to vote for themselves.
 Slovakia opted to use public televoting to determine which countries would receive their points.
-The Slovak spokesperson, who announced the points awarded by the Slovak public during the final, was Alena Heribanova.
+STV appointed Alena Heribanova as its spokesperson to announce the points awarded by the Slovak public during the show.

-After Eurovision

-Due to a poor average score, Slovakia was excluded from the Eurovision Song Contest 1999 and was therefore not eligible to participate until 2000.
-However, after being due to return in 2000, STV withdrew due to financial concerns.
-Slovakia ultimately returned to the contest 11 years later, in 2009.